 About the Authors

-is also the author of Mathematics 2019, Your Daily Epsilon of Math
+Rapoport has also been writing Your Daily Epsilon of Math

 She is an educator and engineer who has a lifetime love of puzzles

 and patterns.
 Her educational philosophy is that hands-on